-Menu Item Type/Range (Factory Default in Bold)/Description Protocol Iype: Parameter Range: OFF, SentecLink, Philips VueLink/Intellibridge, Philips VueLink/Intellibridge 2, Spacelabs Flexport, Serial Printer, TCB Protocol (Iranscutaneous Basic Protocol) To select the Serial Protocol.
+Menu Item Type/Range (Factory Default in Bold)/Description Protocol Type: Parameter Range: OFF, SentecLink, Philips VueLink/Intellibridge, Philips VueLink/Intellibridge 2, Spacelabs Flexport, Serial Printer, TCB Protocol (Iranscutaneous Basic Protocol) To select the Serial Protocol.
 Note: Not included in profiles.
 Note: This parameter is only changeable in the menu of the SDM.
+It cannot Baud Rate (SentecLink) be changed by using V-STATS.
+Type : Parameter Range : 19'200, 38'400, 57'600, 115'200 To select the Baud Rate (only if the Protocol 'SentecLink' is selected).
+Note : Not included in profiles Note : This parameter is only changeable in the menu of the SDM.
 It cannot be changed by using V-STATS.
-Baud Rate (SentecLink) Type: ParameterRange: 19'200, 38'400, 57'600, 115'200To select the Baud Rate (only if the Protocol 'SentecLink' is selected).Note: Not included in profilesNote: This parameter is only changeable in the menu of the SDM.
-It cannot be changed by using V-STATS.
-Printer Info Type : Yellow Information Text If the protocol 'Serial Printer' is selected, the following information appears: 'Recommended printer: Seiko DPU-414 THERMAL PRINTER.
-See menu Trend Data to print trend data Baud Rate: 2400 bps'
+Printer Info Type: Yellow Information Text If the protocol 'Serial Printer' is selected, the following information a Recommended printer: Seiko DPU-414 THERMAL PRINTER.
+See Trend Data to print trend data Baud Rate: 2400 bps'